dananggadii/GCP_Project/Foundation/Cloud Run/cloud_run.md

 2. Press CTRL+X, then Y, then Enter to save the Dockerfile file.

-3. Now, build your container image using Cloud Build by running the following command from the directory containing the Dockerfile.
+3. Now, build your container image/image using Cloud Build by running the following command from the directory containing the Dockerfile.
 (Note the $GOOGLE_CLOUD_PROJECT environmental variable in the command, which contains your lab's Project ID):

 ```bash
 gcloud builds submit --tag gcr.io/$GOOGLE_CLOUD_PROJECT/helloworld
 ```

-Once pushed to the registry, you will see a SUCCESS message containing the image name (gcr.io/[PROJECT-ID]/helloworld).
-The image is stored in Artifact Registry and can be re-used if desired.
+Once pushed to the registry, you will see a SUCCESS message containing the image/image name (gcr.io/[PROJECT-ID]/helloworld).
+The image/image is stored in Artifact Registry and can be re-used if desired.

 4. List all the container images associated with your current project using this command: